 - Rent Subsidies Supplement Clients’ Income.
 About 34% of those who retire before 65 do so for health reasons.
 Illness will cause still others to work fewer hours for less pay.
 Even with workers’ compensation or disability insurance benefits, these seniors struggle to make ends meet.
 The Bridge Fund of New York City provides short-term rent subsidies to those nearing retirement to bridge the gap until Social Security retirement benefits kick in, and they can regain their self-sufficiency.

 - Advice & Referrals for Caregivers.
-According to a 2013 AARP study, 37% of women over 60 are caring for a spouse, while 7% are responsible for children under 18.
-About 20% of older workers take time off or quit work altogether to care for another adult.
+According to recent AARP research, 37% of women over 60 are caring for a spouse, while 7% are responsible for children under 18.
+About 20% of older workers take time off, switch to part-time work, or quit work altogether to care for another adult.
+Caregivers are spending, on average, nearly 20% of their income on caregiving activities.
 The Bridge Fund provides intensive budget counseling, benefits assessment and advocacy, and referrals to other supportive social service agencies.

 - Allaying Food Insecurity.
 Malnutrition has been found to affect one in four older Americans living at home and is a factor in half of all hospital admissions of older adults.
 Cuts to SNAP (Supplemental Nutrition Assistance Program) and food stamps have especially impacted low-income seniors on fixed incomes and food banks are serving more seniors.
 Our Westchester program has a small food pantry stocked by community supporters where clients can find basic staples to supplement their food needs.
 In New York City, we work closely with those agencies that offer this service.